Alimoff/Tahrirchi_Test/README.md

 "0 0 * * 0" - once a week etc.

 The main logic is -
-I would save each previous result's link to some variable like list or string, so as not to write again previous information I would compare old links to new ones.
+I would save each previous result's link variable to some variable like list or string, so as not to write again previous information I would compare old links to new ones.
 After comparison I would clear the list or sting for append with the new ones.
 Each time it'll work perfectly.